suganth1997/the-method-video-files/the_method/script.md

 ## Introduction
 `quote and picture rolls in`

-* Hello everyone, here I would like to talk about a method from one of the greatest ancient mathematicians, engineer, scientist and what not, Archimedes.
+* Hello everyone, welcome to this video, here I would like to talk about a method from one of the greatest ancient mathematicians, engineer, scientist and what not, Archimedes.

 * This method of archimedes which in itself called "The Method" is the most elegant one I have seen for any problem and I believe it would be a great example of how perspectives can help us solve the unsolved.